What is the Principal Payment?

 - In the case of a company, it leads to a healthy balance sheet on account of reduced debt levels.

 - Ideal for cash-rich companies with no further projects to invest in

 Disadvantages of Principal Payment

-- Sometimes the bank charge a notional fee when the borrower makes a principal repayment
+- Sometimes the bank charges a notional fee when the borrower makes a principal repayment.

 - Principal payment leads to accelerated repayment of the loan and reduces the amount due.
-The equated installments have two components- Interest component and Principal component.
-The principal component is toward the actual amount due unlike the interest component in which the bank charges the borrower.
+The equated installments have two components- The interest component and Principal component.
+The principal component is toward the actual amount due, unlike the interest component in which the bank charges the borrower.

 This has a guide to What is Principal Payment & its Definition.
 Here we discuss the principal payment types and formula along with calculation examples, advantages, and disadvantages.
 You can learn more about from the following articles –